Do Robots Really Need Anthropomorphic Hands? A Comparison of Human and Robotic Hands

-\paragraph{Intrinsic and extrinsic muscles of the thumb (Figure \ref{fig:muscles-hand})} The thumb is an unusual yet essential finger with its large range of motion in the TMC joint and ability to oppose the other fingers.
-Eight muscles control it.
-The two degrees of freedom of the TMC joint are controlled by all intrinsic (\textit{opponens pollicis}, abductor \textit{pollicis brevis}, flexor \textit{pollicis brevis}, adductor \textit{pollicis}) and extrinsic (flexor \textit{pollicis longus}, extensor \textit{pollicis longus}, extensor \textit{pollicis brevis}, abductor \textit{pollicis longus}) muscles of the thumb.
-The MCP joint is flexed by flexor \textit{pollicis longus} and \textit{brevis} and extended by extensor \textit{pollicis longus} and \textit{brevis}.
-The IP joint is only flexed by flexor \textit{pollicis longus} and extended by extensor \textit{pollicis longus}.
-Abductor \textit{pollicis longus} also contributes to wrist abduction, and flexor \textit{pollicis longus} to wrist flexion.

-\paragraph{Other intrinsic muscles (Figure \ref{fig:muscles-hand})} Four \textit{dorsal interossei} muscles and three \textit{palmar interossei} muscles perform abduction and adduction of fingers 2--5.
-They also assist the \textit{lumbricals}, which are located between tendons of the FDP at the palm and the back side of the distal phalanges 2--5, in their function.
-They flex the MCP joints and extend the PIP and DIP joints, allowing for individual flexion of the MCP joints.
+Intrinsic muscles (Fig.~\ref{fig:muscles-hand}) are inside of the human hand.
+Interossei muscles (four dorsal, three palmar) abduct/adduct fingers 2--5 and, together with the lumbricals,\footnote{Lumbricals are located between tendons of the FDP at the palm and the back side of the distal phalanges 2--5.} allow individual flexion of the of MCP joints, and extend the PIP and DIP joints.

-There are also specific muscles that have a single function and can be found only in one or two fingers.
-Abductor \textit{digiti minimi}: it abducts the little finger so that the abduction of the little finger can be stronger than that of fingers 2--4.
-Flexor \textit{digiti minimi brevis}: flexes the little finger at the MCP joint.
-Opponens \textit{digiti minimi}: brings the little finger into opposition, much less than the thumb, though, and also hollows the palm. \textit{Palmaris brevis} does not seem to be functionally relevant, but provides protection to underlying tissue \citep{Moore2017Structural}.